aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

 .. note::

   The rabbitmq.config file is actually Erlang.
-I lost many hours trying to get RabbitMq to install using the example rabbit.config file from their repo.
+I lost many hours trying to get RabbitMq to install using the example rabbit.config file from RabbitMQ repo.
 It was broken, too many brackets or something.
 Not knowing anything about RabbitMQ or Erlang, it took me a while to figure out that the problem was with their code and not with my setup.